jschaves/colletct_data_p2pvalue/README.md

 Get Followers and views Google+
 Get GitHub Commits Branches Releases
 </pre>
-You have to give write rights to txt files and folders.
+You have to give write rights to txt files and folders.<br />
-As you know, in Internet, everything changes too fast, therefore the scripts might stop working: a mere character change can lead to failure of regular expression searches with the scripts.
+As you know, in Internet, everything changes too fast, therefore the scripts might stop working: a mere character change can lead to failure of regular expression searches with the scripts.<br />
 Also the language has to be considered, you should check the code and do necessary changes in the text, according to the language; for instance, as scripts are performing searches in Spanish, if we want to search in another language:
 <pre>
 	//search Google